I've made a lot of changes in my life over the years, big & small & I know first hand that it can be SO. DAMN. HARD.

 I stayed present & aware and observed without judgment as I (temporarily) replaced my 3 PM smoke break with M&Ms & I let the process be what it was & to take as long as it needed to take.

-It’s been almost 8 years now.
+It’s been over 12 years now.
 Haven’t had one.

 You’d think that I’d get all hot & bothered writing about it like this, but I don’t.
 I no longer crave cigarettes.
 At all.
 Zero.

 These 6 steps have helped me deliberately manifest & create a lot of change in my life.

 I’ve used them to manifest dream homes, money, unusual career opportunities, relationships, new habits, my cat, a web developer & cool lifestyles.